 The legendary Mike Austin, whose 515-yard drive was the longest in competitive golf history, had a unique but very effective way to describe a square clubface, which he demonstrated to me in his front lawn many years ago.
 It had to do with shaft rotation.

 The key, he said, is that it should remain closer to the target line than the shaft throughout the swing.
-When this happens there is an absolute minimum of shaft rotation on the way back and on the way through, as I’m demonstrating in the photos below.
+When this happens there is an absolute minimum of shaft rotation on the way back and on the way through, as I’m demonstrating in Photos 2-4 below.
 And when shaft rotation is reduced, accuracy increases in a big way.

 Remember this simple drill the next time you hit the practice tee.